Roark23/Final_Project/Technologies.md

 ## Dashboard

-An Excel dashboard is a place where we are going to track all our important indicators, metrics, and data points using visuals and charts.
+Here we are presenting an Analytical Dashboard that will help us save time in the analysis and presentation of our data.

-This Dashboard will giveus a high-level view of how this 5 business are doing and help us make snap decisions based on data.
+An Excel file will be used and transformed from .csv to our dashboard, that will be presented on Tableau, is a place where we are going to track all our important indicators, metrics, and data points using visuals and charts.

-Here we are presenting an Analytical Dashboard that will help us save time in the analysis and presentation of our data
+This Dashboard will give us a high-level view of how this 5 business are doing and help us make snap decisions based on data.